lucasconnellm/rate-limiting/README.md

 ### Running

+The default rate is 5 requests / 10 seconds which is obviously very low.
+I did it this way as it was easier for human eyes to test while prototyping.
+There is a crude automated [test](/test/test_server.py) which is hitting the remote ratelimiting.luxas.xyz server.

+**Changing rate** If you'd like to try out a different rate, simply adjust the rate [here](/app/di_container.py) in the client_limit variable and host locally

+#### Local

+I recommend using docker, as you need a Redis store for my implementation.

 Install docker, checkout this repo, and run

 ```
 docker-compose up -d --build
 ```

 in the root of the directory.

+#### Remote

-Or just hit the [live demo](http://ratelimiting.luxas.xyz:9001)
+Just hit the [live demo](http://ratelimiting.luxas.xyz:9001) I'm hosting using the Docker image

 ### About